 11. In Love With Spring: My Novel Online

-Perry’s, Inc. was a small business support company that offered word processing services.
-Mandy’s responsibilities included answering the phone, greeting clients, making coffee, typing, and filing.
+PERRY'S INC. WAS A SMALL automotive supplies company where Mandy’s responsibilities included answering the phone, making coffee, typing, and filing.
 Her boss, Mr. Perry, was about 40 years old, newly divorced, and had two kids who lived with his ex-wife.
 After the breakup of his marriage he’d joined the millions of other men eager to resume the bachelor life: fast cars, fast women.
 Mostly fast cars.
 Mandy’s co-workers were three middle-aged women named Florence, Estelle, and Norma.
-Mandy liked them, but as she told Jules, she wouldn’t want to live with them.
-A generation older, they didn’t understand Mandy’s big hair and thrice-pierced ears, and they liked to tease her about her eternal search for a boyfriend.
+A generation and a half older, they didn’t understand Mandy’s big hair and thrice-pierced ears, and they liked to tease her about her eternal search for a boyfriend.

 “Why don’t you quit?”
 Jules asked.

-“Type this up for me, would you, Doll?”
-Mr. Perry handed her a letter.
-Mandy, already accustomed to the scribbling that was by anyone else’s standards indecipherable, nodded.
-“And later I’m going to need some orders called in.
-Okay?”
+“Type this up for me, wouldja, Doll?”
+Mr. Perry handed her a letter in his scribbling, which was by anyone else’s standards indecipherable.
+“And later I’m going to need some orders called in.”